 Why the Scam ELA Tests Persist

 So, if the federally mandated ELA tests are as bad as all this, why do they persist?
 Why do so many journalists, politicians, and bureaucrats still insist upon the annual administration of the snake oil?
-Worse yet, how is it possible that even some incompetent English teachers (some, but few) still take the tests at all seriously?
+Worse yet, how is it possible that even some English teachers (some; I describe these as the few, the proud, the incompetent) still take the tests at all seriously?
 Well, even though the tests don’t actually validly measure attainment of the so-called “standards,” and even though they don’t cover much of what reading and writing in English is about, they are written in English, and kids who can read at all do somewhat better on them than those who can’t.
-So, the tests act as a crude, but very, very, very crude sorter.
-The same could be said of ANY test written in English that you gave to all kids–one on dirigible driving or growing hydroponic basil, for example.
+So, the tests act as a crude, but very, very, very crude sorter, well aligned with ZIP Codes and therefore gratifying to upper-middle-class parents with influence.
+Of course, ANY test written in English that you gave to all kids–one on dirigible driving or growing hydroponic basil, for example–would be just as good as a crude sorter.
 But given how bad the tests are at sorting, and given that we already have much better–more accurate and more informative–means for doing that, such as grades in English classes, assigned by teachers, based on lots and lots of far more directed and specific measures, and given the terrible costs of the standardized tests and of the stakes attached to them, why persist, at all, in the folly of giving them?
 By the way, grades given in classes by high-school teachers have always been better predictors of college success than is the SAT in its various incarnations, including the new Common Cored one, which Coleman should have named the SCAT (the Scholastic Common-Cored Achievement Test).

 The test makers are not held accountable.

 All students taking these tests and all teachers administering them have to sign forms stating that they will not reveal anything about the test items, and the items are no longer released, later, for public scrutiny, and so there is no check whatsoever on the test makers.
 They can publish any sloppy crap with complete impunity.
 I would love to see the tests outlawed and a national truth and reconciliation effort put into place to hold the test makers accountable, financially, for the scam they have been perpetrating.
 I would love to testify about the test items before such a committee.
-This would be, should be, a national scandal.
+Revelation to the public of what the test makers have been up to would be, should be, a national scandal.